tombye/trexit/_posts/2017-10-25-walking-to-porto.markdown

 ## Second breakfast

-On the bright side, at about 11am on most days, we somehow ended up near a pasteleria (not hard in Portugal where there's one on every corner).
+On the bright side, at about 11am on most days, we somehow ended up near a 'pasteleria' (cake shop).

 That meant we often treated ourselves to a [second breakfast](https://en.m.wikipedia.org/wiki/Second_breakfast) - a concept we've now fully embraced.
 No trip to Portugal is complete without pasteis de nata so we've been bravely eating them whenever we've seen them.